PierrunoYT/VeriFact-AI/README.md

 1. Enter a statement in the text area.
 2. Optionally, upload an image related to the statement.
+3. Select the desired language and fact-checking method.
-3. Click the "Check Facts" button to submit your request.
+4. Click the "Check Facts" button to submit your request.
-4. The AI will analyze the statement (and image, if provided) and display the results.
+5. The application will analyze the statement (and image, if provided) and display the results.

+## Fact-Checking Methods

+- AI Only: Uses Claude Sonnet 3.5 to analyze the statement based on its knowledge.
+- Web Search Only: Uses Google Custom Search to find relevant information and analyzes it.
+- AI + Web Search: Combines AI analysis with web search results for a comprehensive fact-check.

+## User Preferences

+You can set your preferred language and fact-checking method, which will be saved for future sessions.

+## Timeline Feature (Coming Soon)

+A timeline view of past fact-checks will be added in a future update, allowing users to review their previous queries and results.

 ## Note

-This application uses the Claude Sonnet 3.5 model via OpenRouter.
-Make sure you have a valid API key and sufficient credits to use the service.
+This application uses the Claude Sonnet 3.5 model via OpenRouter and Google Custom Search API.
+Make sure you have valid API keys and sufficient credits to use these services.